React-Sight/React-Sight/README.md

 If you'd like to build your own version of React Sight:

-1. Clone the repo and `npm install` dependancies
+1. Clone the repo and `npm install` dependencies

 2. Use `npm start` to generate the build